400contacts/Documents/interviews.md

 It is important to take care of the time here.
 You can either be at the camp or you can actually go out and fight for your future.
 It is not easy because of the location and the resources but if you are determined anything can happen!

 You will never have enough resources and people will never come to you to ask what you want.
 You have to reach out to your mentor or other people and tell them who you want to be and where you want to be.

-> Being determined, positive and enthusiastic can make anything happen.
-Never lose hope on what you want.

 * If you would close this off with some recommendations for people just arriving in Sweden, what would you tell people?